 Can I use cooking cream instead of fresh liquid cream?

-Can I replace gelatin sheets with agar-agar?
+Can I substitute gelatin sheets with agar-agar?

 Can I use whole milk instead of cream to make it lighter?